-Include a detailed implementation schedule with an estimated project start date aligned with Section II.E of this RFP.
+Include a detailed implementation schedule with an estimated project start date of summer/fall 2018.
 The schedule should note key project milestones, critical path items that are dependent on the City taking action, and timelines for deliverables.
 Identify any assumptions used in developing the schedule.